vitaly-t/connection-string/README.md

 a.hosts[1].toString(); //=> '[abcd::]:456'
 ```

-The method takes one optional parameter - URL encoding options, which currently supports only `encodeDollar` flag.
+The method takes one optional parameter - URL encoding options:

-By default, `$` is not URL-encoded, as it is not used often, and even when it is used, it is usually either in the password
+* `encodeDollar` - Boolean (false), indicates whether `$` should be encoded as `%24`.
+By default, `$` is not URL-encoded,
+as it is not used very often, and even when it is used, it is usually either in the password or a parameter name, where encoding
-or a parameter name, where encoding is typically not needed.
-But if you do need `$` encoded (into `%24`), pass in options
+is typically not needed.
+But if you do need `$` encoded everywhere, pass in `{encodeDollar: true}`.

-as `{encodeDollar: true}`.
+* `plusForSpace` - Boolean (false), it is used only for parameter values, to encode spaces as `+` instead of `%20`.

 ### `static parseHost(host) => {name,port,isIPv6} | null`

 When using an external list of default hosts, you may need to parse them independently, using this method,